 Developing ‘Group Mind’

-If there is a personality in the group that you find difficult, look to see how that person may mirror an aspect of yourself or your background that you are troubled by.
-Apply loving compassion towards them (and yourself) liberally.
+If there is a personality in the group that you find difficult, look deeper to see how that person may mirror an aspect of yourself or your background that you are troubled by.
+I find that often what bothers me most in others are traits I also see in myself.
+You can use that understanding to apply patience and loving compassion towards them (and yourself) liberally.

 – Respect the vision of the other photographers